Rivets vs. Welding: The Great Metal Joining Debate

 Precision: Riveting VS Welding

 Precision is of utmost importance in any metal joining process, affecting both the integrity and functionality of the joint.
-The choice between riveting and welding can have significant implications for the precision and tolerances achievable in a project.
+The choice between riveting and welding can significantly affect the precision and tolerances achievable in a project.
 Here, we’ll explore the differences in precision between these two methods and provide a detailed tolerance chart to offer a comparative analysis.

 1. The Nature of Precision in Riveting